Granada, the capital of Moorish Andalusia, is breathtaking from every vantage point.

 From The Alhambra in particular, Granada feels entirely different from the rest of Spain.
 Exotic, romantic and wild.

 The town’s main site is a massive, medieval complex which can easily take an entire day to explore.
 Its features include the towering Alcazaba fort, stately Palacios Nazaries (Nasrid Palaces), colossal Charles V Palace and expansive gardens of the Generalife.
 Most visitors concentrate their time in the Nasrid Palaces.

 The14th century palace’s decor is exquisite.
 It contains carved wood ceilings, beautiful ceramic tiles and filigree windows.
 One phrase, “Only Allah is victorious,” is written in Arabic calligraphy 9,000 times.
 The setting inspires visions of the sultan in his throne room, flocked by his harem of women and servants.
 The highlight of the palace is the Patio de los Leones (The Court of Lions.)
 The alabaster fountain showcases the ingenuity of 11th century engineering.
 Functioning as decor, it also served as a complex water system throughout the entire grounds.

 The room with the most historical significance is the Hall of the Ambassadors where the Reconquista was completed in 1492.

-Outside The Alhambra, the town of Granada proves equally as beautiful and alluring.
+Outside The Alhambra, the town of Granada proves equally as alluring.

-The sun began its descent into the horizon.
-It did seem to move slowly, even reluctantly.
+As the sun began its descent into the horizon, we noticed it seemed to move slowly.
+Even reluctantly?
 Perhaps, like us, it didn’t want to leave such a magical setting.

 Lodging: Pension Landazuri | Food: La Hosteria del Prado, La Gran Taberna, Bodegas Castaneda, La Nueva Bodego, Grandes Tabernas | Activities: The Alhambra (Alcazaba, Nasrid Palaces, Charles V Palace, Generalife), Royal Chapel of Granada